Louis E. Burnham: Family

 Burnham's wife, Dorothy Burnham, was already actively advocating for social justice at the time of their marriage, and has continued this throughout her life, making notable contributions to public education, civil rights, women's rights and the promotion of racial and economic equality.
-After her husband's death, she was an active leader in the national organization Women for Racial and Economic Equality, as well as with the Sisters Against South African Apartheid, Genes and Gender, and Women's International League for Peace and Freedom; in addition, she served on the board of Freedomways and wrote for it.
-She became a faculty member at Hostos Community College and later taught biology and related subjects at City University of New York.
-Her 107th birthday was celebrated in the New York Amsterdam News.

 Claudia Burnham was their oldest daughter.
 Their daughter Margaret Burnham is a law professor and racial justice activist, and a former judge in Massachusetts.
 Their daughter Linda Burnham is a journalist and women's rights activist, particularly regarding women of color.
 Their son Charles Burnham is a violinist.